 Come and step into the future of email marketing with our 7th annual review of email marketing trends and predictions.

 How can you stay on top of the ever-changing environment that is the inbox?
-And what about that thing called the customers’ Mind-Box?!
+And what about the customers’ Mind-Box?!

 To be honest, the future is already here, it’s just not distributed evenly.

-Creating this email marketing trend overview has always been a good excuse for me to show what’s already happening right now.
+Creating this email marketing trends overview has always been a good excuse for me to show what’s already happening right now.
 Take a peek at what is coming up in 2018 and beyond.

 So let’s jump in and see what email industry today, has to say about the future of email marketing tomorrow…